 - Eating disorder behavior that is used to manage emotions

-- History of behaviors that interfere with the person receiving treatment
+- History of behaviors that interfere with treatment